-- Define essential requirements for building a predictive model based on data. - Become familiar with key predictive analytics tools and techniques. - > Demonstrate the ability to apply statistics and analytical techniques to the given data set. - Work in R software environment to build predictive models. - Work in Analytic Solver, an excel add-in, to build predictive models. - Understand why and how models work by using excel based intuitions and formulae. - > Demonstrate the knowledge and ability to apply different predictive analytics techniques to analyze the given managerial problem. - > Demonstrate competence in summarizing to "tell the story" of the data at hand and provide well-rounded recommendations and conclusion. - Understand how to assess model performance and tune model parameters to maximize the accuracy and relevance of the predictive models
+- > Define essential requirements for building a predictive model based on data. - Become familiar with key predictive analytics tools and techniques. - > Demonstrate the ability to apply statistics and analytical techniques to the given data set. - > Work in R software environment to build predictive models. - > Work with Power BI to build commonly used visuals for business reporting - ➢ Work in Analytic Solver, an excel add-in, to build predictive models. - > Understand why and how models work by using excel based intuitions and formulae. - Demonstrate the knowledge and ability to apply different predictive analytics techniques to analyze the given managerial problem. - Demonstrate competence in summarizing to "tell the story" of the data at hand and provide well-rounded recommendations and conclusion. - Understand how to assess model performance and tune model parameters to maximize the accuracy and relevance of the predictive models

-REQUIRED COURSE MATERIALS AND READINGS
+COURSE MATERIALS AND READINGS

-- Avenue registration for lecture notes, course content, readings, and datasets - http://avenue.mcmaster.ca - ISE BUSINESS ANALYTICS, 2nd Edition, by Sanjiv Jaggia, Alison Kelly, Kevin Lertwachara, Leida Chen.
-McGraw-Hill. - ✓ Print ISBN: 9781265087685 - ✓ ETEXT BUSINESS ANALYTICS W/ CONNECT 12 MONTH ACCESS ISBN: ISBN13: 9781266025471 - ✓ Link to McMaster Bookstore BUSNADMIN 0711
+- Analytic Solver Platform (www.solver.com).
+The requisite license will be purchased by the School, and the relevant installation details will be shared in class. - Avenue registration for lecture notes, course content, readings, datasets and assessments. - ISE BUSINESS ANALYTICS, 2nd Edition, by Sanjiv Jaggia, Alison Kelly, Kevin Lertwachara, Leida Chen.
+McGraw-Hill.